mutonix/Vript/README.md

 <img src="assets/Vript-bench_00.png" width="800">
 </p>

-## Updates
-- 🔥 **2024-05-06**: We re-annotate the Vript-CAP for a more detaild captioning benchmark.
-In Vript-CAP, we describe the scene twice as detailed as possible with ~250 words, which is **20x** longer than the existing video captioning benchmarks. e.g., MSVD, MSR-VTT.

-- 🔥 **2024-04-15**: We release the **Vript** dataset and **Vript HardBench** benchmark.
-Both videos and annotations are **directly** available on [🤗](https://huggingface.co/collections/Mutonix/vript-datasets-661a80dc080a813b6ea95b50).
-We offer both untrimmed videos and video clips in 720p (higher resolutions may be available later).

-- [WIP] We have finished training of Vriptor, a video captioning model on the Vript dataset with superior performance.
-The model will be released soon.

-- [WIP] We are evaluating various models on the Vript HardBench benchmark and will release the leaderboard soon.

 ## Getting Started
 You can download the [Vript dataset](https://huggingface.co/datasets/Mutonix/Vript/) and Vript HardBench validation set ([Vript-CAP](https://huggingface.co/datasets/Mutonix/Vript-CAP/), [Vript-RR](https://huggingface.co/datasets/Mutonix/Vript-RR/), [Vript-ERO](https://huggingface.co/datasets/Mutonix/Vript-ERO/)) on the Huggingface.